ashokponkumar/cloud-monitoring/alerts/rules.md

 ## Listing all rules
 {: #list}

-To delete a rule, complete the following steps:
+To list all rules, complete the following steps:

 1. Log in to a {{site.data.keyword.Bluemix_notm}} region, organization, and space.
 Run the command: